cheuklau/sre-hands-on-interview/README.md

     * Run as a unit file using systemd which will handle restarts
     * Run as a container using a container orchestration platform
 2. What are some possible improvements to the monitoring dashboard?
-    * System resources e.g., CPU, memory
+    * System resources e.g., CPU, memory and most importantly disk usage
-    * Disk usage of relevant filesystems
 3. How could we avoid this problem in the future?
     * Mount `/run` to a larger filesystem
     * Ask developer to avoid writing into `/run`
-    * Monitor `/run` usage and empty directory after reaching a certain size
+    * Monitor `/run` usage and automatically empty directory after reaching a certain size (e.g., `cronjob`)
-4. What type of alerting  would you recommend for this dashboard?
-    * No events for some given time period as this indicates the process is dead
-    * `ERROR` or `WARN` logs observed for any given period as this indicates application-level problems
-    * If disk space is above a certain threshold for a relevant filesystem

 ### Build Instructions